apache/incubator-retired-s4/README.md

 ./gradlew install

-This will build the packages and install the artefacts in the local maven repository.
+This will build the packages and install the artifacts in the local maven repository.

 * Then, build the tools: